nextdynamic/azure-governance-foundations/README.md

 is to share the approach and insights of customers who are successfully using similar governing bodies to manage their Azure environments.

-The AGF is designed to provide all the necessary information for either new or existing Azure customers to create a

 The goal of the AGF is to help customers:

 -   Transform the IT organization into a true partner with the business